RTEMS/rtems-docs/c_user/stack_bounds_checker.rst

     Damaged pattern begins at 0x003e5758 and is 128 bytes long

-The above includes the task id and a pointer to the task control block as well as enough information so one can look at the task’s stack and see what was happening.
+The above includes the task id and a pointer to the task control block as well as enough information so one can look at the task's stack and see what was happening.

 Routines
 ========

-This section details the stack bounds checker’s routines.
+This section details the stack bounds checker's routines.
 A subsection is dedicated to each of routines and describes the calling sequence, related constants, usage, and status codes.